sorgerlab/indra/doc/tutorials/machine_reading.rst

     reach_version = '1.3.2'
     source_text = 'pmc_oa_xml'

+The reach_version is important because it is used to determine whether the paper has already been read with this version of REACH (in which case it will be skipped), or if the REACH output needs to be updated.

 Next, create a top-level temporary directory to use during reading.
 This will be used to store the input files and the JSON output::

     mkdir my_temp_dir

 Run run_reach_on_pmids.py, passing arguments for the PMID list file, the temp directory, the number of cores to use on the machine, the PMID start index (in the PMID list file) and the end index.
+The start and end indices are used to subdivide the job into parallelizable chunks.
 If the end index is greater than the total number of PMIDs, it will process up to the last one in the list.
 For example::

     python run_reach_on_pmids.py SOS2_pmids.txt my_temp_dir 8 0 10